eyalmar100/BlueRb/README.md

 Tests
 There are Tests ( 6 ) :
-Positive testsm and Negative tests
+Positive tests and Negative tests

 API to validate coupon: